 b) No response from the 5G DDNMF after the MATCH_REPORT message has been successfully delivered (e.g., TCP ACK has been received for the MATCH_REPORT message)

-If the TTL timer T5070 associated with the Discovery Response Filter which resulted in a match event has not expired, the UE shall retransmit the MATCH_REPORT message.
+If the validity timer T5070 associated with the Discovery Response Filter which resulted in a match event has not expired, the UE shall retransmit the MATCH_REPORT message.

 NOTE: The timer to trigger retransmission and the maximum number of allowed retransmissions are UE implementation specific.